sejungkwak/trading-paradise/README.md

 - 404 page
   - Resource: https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-custom-404-page-for-your-github-pages-site
-    - Using a filename `404.html` makes an error page display when the user tries to access nonexistent pages on my site.
+    - Using a filename `404.html` makes a 404 error page display when the user tries to access nonexistent pages on my site.

 ## Content